On Termination of Polynomial Programs with Equality Conditions: Implementation and experiments

-We have implemented a procedure\footnote{Both of the codes and the case studies in this section can be found at \url{http://lcs.ios.ac.cn/~chenms/tools/MPPs.tar.bz2}} in \textit{Maple} according to the presented algorithms for discovering non-terminating inputs for MPPs.
-The procedure takes an MPP as input, and gives the minimum integer $N$ subject to $D_N$ as a fixed point of the descending chain of algebraic sets.
-In particular, the essential computations of Gr\"{o}bner basis and membership of ideals attributes to the \verb|Groebner| package and the \verb|PolynomialIdeals| package, respectively.
-In what follows we demonstrate our approach by some motivating examples, which have been evaluated on a 64-bit Windows computer with a 2.93GHz Intel Core-i7 processor and 4GB of RAM. \begin{small} \verb|liu2|$\quad$ $\ \;\textsc{while} \quad (x+y=0)\quad \left\{
+We have implemented the proposed algorithms in \textsc{Maple}\footnote{The codes and experimental results as available at \url{https://github.com/Chenms404/MPPs}.} for discovering non-terminating inputs for MPPs.
+The implementation takes an MPP as input, and gives the minimum integer $N$ such that $D_N$ is a fixed-point of the descending chain of algebraic sets.
+In particular, essential computations of Gr\"{o}bner bases and membership of ideals attribute to the package \verb|Groebner| and \verb|PolynomialIdeals|, respectively.
+In what follows, we demonstrate our approach with examples from the literature, which have been evaluated on a 2.4GHz Intel Core-i5 processor with 16GB RAM running macOS Catalina.

+\begin{rem} Notice that all the experiments are conducted mainly for the purpose of testing and demonstrating the proposed algorithms.
+A fully automated tool with applications to real programs is not provided, due to the high complexity of the underlying procedures: the membership problem of polynomial ideals is EXPSPACE-complete in the size of the problem instance~\cite{idealmembership89}, while the computation of Gr\"{o}bner bases has even higher worst-case complexity.
+The same issue applies already to the incomplete method~\cite{LXZZ14} that only approximates the NTI and checks a group of sufficient (yet not necessary) conditions for termination and/or nontermination. \end{rem} \verb|liu2|$\quad$ $\ \,\textsc{while} \quad (x+y=0)\quad \left\{

-\right\}$ \\[3mm] \verb|loop|$\quad$ $\ \;\textsc{while} \quad ((x-2)^2+y^2=0)\quad \left\{
+\right\}$ \\[3mm] \verb|loop|$\quad$ $\ \,\textsc{while} \quad ((x-2)^2+y^2=0)\quad \left\{

-\right\}$ \\[3mm] \verb|liu3|$\quad$ $\ \;\textsc{while} \quad ((x-1)(x-2)=0)\quad \left\{
+\right\} $ \\[3mm] \verb|liu3|$\quad$ $\ \,\textsc{while} \quad ((x-1)(x-2)=0)\quad \left\{